-The Grado Reference Series RS1 is a high-end open-back circumaural headphone designed with a mahogany housing and a 50mm driver.
+This review covers the Grado Reference Series RS1 which is a high-end open-back circumaural headphone designed with a mahogany housing and a 50mm driver.
 It is priced at $695.

-You can read more about other Grado products reviewed on Headfonics here.
+You can read more about other Grado products we have featured on Headfonics here.

 Three odd years ago these marvelous cans were considered the cream of the crop from Brooklyn-based audiophile headphone house Grado Labs.